-ABC Landline’s “Quilt of Memories” is a very special exhibit at this year’s Quilt & Craft Spectacular!
+ABC Landline’s “Quilt of Memories” was a very special exhibit at the Quilt & Craft Spectacular 2021!

 364 individual squares, created by sewers, knitters, embroiderers, felters and more from around Australia contributed to make this massive celebratory quilt to commemorate ABC Landline’s 30th birthday